dfhoughton/pick_me_too/README.md

 "Fill" the urn.

-The required `frequencies` parameter must be something that is effectivly a list of pairs: things to pick paired with their frequency.
+The required `frequencies` parameter must be something that is effectively a list of pairs: things to pick paired with their frequency.
 The "frequency" is just any positive number.

 The optional `rnd` parameter is a `Proc` that when called returns a number, ideally in the interval